Audi A3 Sportback Review & Prices

 You get a perfect driving position with loads of adjustment and large windows that give excellent visibility.
 Navigating through town is easy thanks to the car’s digital instrument display that transforms at the touch of a button into a massive map behind the steering wheel.

-Get underway and you’ll find the A3’s suspension soaks up inner-city bumps and poor surfaces well for a car of this price, S line models are a tad stiffer but not uncomfortable.
+Get underway and you’ll find the A3’s suspension soaks up inner-city bumps and poor surfaces well for a car of this price.
+S line models are a touch more jiggly over imperfections, but not uncomfortable.
 The A3’s tight turning circle – tighter than a BMW 1 Series offers – is also a big help when you’re negotiating streets crammed with traffic.

 Parking’s another A3 strong point.
 Light controls make it effortless to manoeuvre at low speeds and its progressive steering means you can get from lock to lock in just two turns.
-You also get standard rear parking sensors that you can swap – free of charge – for a reversing camera that’s crystal clear.
-Even the wing mirrors fold away to prevent damage when you’re parked up.
+You also get standard rear parking sensors, though you'll have to pay extra for a reversing camera.

 On the motorway